 Convert Visa Gift Cards to Cash

-With converting visa gift cards to cash your goal is to buy one of the Vanilla Gift Cards with Visa at a store of your choice.
-An example is when Walgreen’s is part of the 5% cashback category with Chase Ultimate Rewards, you can buy $500 increments of Vanilla Gift Cards with the goal of converting them to cash.
+With liquidating gift cards to cash, you aim to buy one of the Vanilla Gift Cards with Visa at a store of your choice.
+An example is when Walgreens is part of the 5% cashback category with Chase Ultimate Rewards, you can buy $500 increments of Vanilla Visa Gift Cards to convert them to cash.

-You can turn the gift cards to cash by trying to purchase a money order (this has since become much tougher to do) or you can resell your gift card online for a slight discount to the cash value.
+You can turn the gift cards into cash by trying to purchase a money order (this has since become much tougher to do) or resell your gift card online for a slight discount on the cash value.

-Find opportunities where you can scale gift card purchase for some of the above stores.
-There are a lot of people out there looking to buy gift cards at these locations.
-Use a platform like GiftCardMall to sell your gift cards.
+Find opportunities to scale gift card purchases for some of the above stores.
+Many people are out there looking to buy gift cards at these locations.
+Use a platform like GiftCardMall or GiftCardGranny to sell your gift cards.
 I also like pairing these purchases with Capital One Shopping and Honey Cashback, so I stack more cashback on top of any purchases I make.

 Buy Highly Liquid Goods for Reselling

 What items are as close to cash as possible?
-Things like brand new TVs, iPhones, iPads and other high valued, high demand electronics are pretty scalable when it comes to manufactured credit card spending.
+New TVs, iPhones, iPads, and other high-valued, high-demand electronics are scalable regarding manufactured credit card spending.

-At times, your credit card provider will offer bonus points for spending money at certain stores.
-A place like Best Buy, Target and Walmart are opportunities that you will want to jump all over.
-You can buy new iPhones at scale with the goal of reselling them on Amazon.
+Sometimes, your credit card provider offers bonus points for spending money at certain stores.
+Places like Best Buy, Target, and Walmart are opportunities that you will want to jump all over.
+You can buy new iPhones at scale to resell them on Amazon.

 See Related: Best Travel Credit Cards to Consider